-Jinghua Qian has been performing spoken word since 2007 and producing radio since 2012.
+Jinghua Qian has been performing spoken word since 2007 and producing radio and podcasts since 2012.

 Performances include Melbourne Writers Festival, Big West Festival, Emerging Writers Festival, La Mama Poetica, Keep Left, West Word, Footscray Community Arts Centre (One Night Stanza), Overload Festival and Going Down Swinging.